elonen/hsm-secrets/README.md

 2. Perform initial setup on an airgapped system.
 In summary:
    - Connect all HSMs and reset to factory defaults
-   - Distribute a common wrap key with `hsm-secrets hsm make-common-wrap-key`
+   - Distribute a common wrap key with `hsm-secrets hsm make-wrap-key`
-   - Create a Shamir's Shared Secret admin key with `hsm-secrets hsm make-shared-admin-key`
+   - Create a Shamir's Shared Secret admin key with `hsm-secrets hsm admin-sharing-ceremony`
      - shares can be optionally password-protected
-   - Add user YubiKeys with `hsm-secrets user add-user-yubikey`
+   - Add user YubiKeys with `hsm-secrets user add-yubikey`
-   - Generate keys and certificates with `hsm-secrets hsm compare-config --create` and `hsm-secrets x509 create-cert --all`
+   - Generate keys and certificates with `hsm-secrets hsm compare --create` and `hsm-secrets x509 create --all`
-   - Clone master HSM to other devices using `backup-hsm` and `restore-hsm`
+   - Clone master HSM to other devices using `hsm backup` and `hsm restore`

    See [Setup Workflow](doc/setup-workflow.md) for the full process.

 3. For day-to-day use, operators authenticate with YubiKeys to run commands, such as:
-   - `hsm-secrets ssh sign-key` to sign SSH certs
+   - `hsm-secrets ssh sign` to sign SSH certs
-   - `hsm-secrets tls sign-csr` to sign TLS certs
+   - `hsm-secrets tls sign` to sign TLS certs
-   - `hsm-secrets pass get` to derive service passwords
+   - `hsm-secrets pass get` to derive a password
+   - `hsm-secrets pass rotate` to rotate derived password(s)

 4. Rarely, for admin changes, on an airgapped computer:
-   - Temporarily enable default admin key with `hsm-secrets hsm insecure-admin-key-enable` (asks key custodians for SSSS shared secret)
+   - Temporarily enable default admin key with `hsm-secrets hsm default-admin-enable` (asks key custodians for SSSS shared secret)
    - Make changes on one of the devices (master)
-   - Re-clone HSMs with `backup-hsm` and `restore-hsm`
+   - Re-clone HSMs with `hsm backup` and `hsm restore`
-   - Disable the default admin again with `hsm-secrets hsm insecure-admin-key-disable`
+   - Disable the default admin again with `hsm-secrets hsm default-admin-disable`

 YubiHSM2 devices are easy to reset, so you might want to do a test-run or two before an actual production deployment.